ghrhdh1/my-quarkus-3/README.md

 # my-quarkus-3

-A cool quarkus app 3
+A cool quarkus app 3 make a change

 ## Running the application in dev mode